-- 1. What will happen if a magnet is brought near a compass? - 2.
-Using a compass, find the direction in which windows and entrance to your house or class room open. - 3.
+- 1. Using a compass, find the direction in which windows and entrance to your house or classroom open. - 2.
 Try to place two equal sized bar magnets one above the other such that their north poles are on the same side.
-Note what happens and write your observations in your note book. - 4.
+Note what happens and write your observations in your note book. - 3.
 Few iron nails and screws got mixed with the wooden shavings while a carpenter was working with them.
-How can you help him in getting the nails and screws back from the scrap without wasting his time in searching with his hands? - 5.
-You can make an intelligent doll, which picks up the things it likes.
+How can you help him in getting the nails and screws back from the scrap without wasting his time in searching with his hands? - 4.
+You can make an intelligent doll, which picks up the things it likes (Fig. 13.17).
 Take a doll and attach a small magnet in one of its hands.
 Cover this hand with small gloves so that the magnet is not visible.
 Now, your intelligent doll is ready.
 Ask your friends to bring different objects near the doll's hand.
 Knowing the material of the object you can tell in advance whether the doll would catch it or not.